 Q-4.
 What’s the difference between the branch and breadth testing?

-- Branch testing is a technique which ensures that all the source code branches would go through validation at least once.
+- Branch testing is a technique that ensures that all the source code branches go through validation at least once.

 - Breadth testing covers the entire product but tests the features with limited cases.

 Q-5.
 What’s the difference between alpha and beta testing?

 - Alpha testing happens in a developer-managed environment by the target customers.

 - Beta testing is the one that starts after installing the application at the client site.